01-edu/Branch-AI/one_exercise_per_file/week03/day05/ex05/audit/readme.md

     Apple ORG
     Apple II ORG
     ```
-2. This question is validated if the output shows that the first occurence of apple is not a named entity.
+##### The question 2 is validated if the output shows that the first occurence of apple is not a named entity.
 In my case here is what the NER returns:

     ```
     Paul 1 5 PERSON